JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/cohere.md

 - Paste your API Key

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, select `ᯤ` button, and click on `Disconnect from CodeGPT`
+If you want to remove your API Key from CodeGPT, select `ᯤ` button, and click on `Disconnect from Cohere`
 :::
 ## Command Nightly models available in Code GPT
 - command